amir0ff/reactjs-use-form/packages/main/README.md

 ## Options

-useForm takes two params: `formModel` and `formSubmitCallback`, returns the rest.
+useForm takes two params: `formModel` and `formSubmitCallback` and returns the rest.

 ```tsx
 const {